 This form should be completed by the line manager and signed by both parties to confirm that it is a true and accurate record.
 A copy of the form should be provided to the employee if requested.

 Section A

-In accordance with the School's Sickness Absence Procedures, an employee must report to their line manager (or other nominated contact, who may be the Headteacher) following any period of sickness absence.
+In accordance with the Sickness Absence Procedures, a teacher must report to their line manager (or other nominated contact, who may be the Manager) following any period of sickness absence.

 At Section A, the manager should: